 B.1 This appendix defines restrictions to be applied by the relevant onshore

-transmission licensee when onshore transmission circuits are designed, constructed or extended.
+Licensee when onshore transmission circuits are designed, constructed or extended.
 These restrictions are intended to ensure that the time required to isolate and earth circuits in preparation for maintenance work is kept to a minimum and is not disproportionate to the time required to carry out maintenance work.
 The restrictions also limit the potential for human error.

 B.2 This appendix is divided into two parts.
 The first defines those restrictions that